Clastify logo

 Using the decay constant,

-So (A=A_0e^{-\lambda t}) as well, where (A_0) is the initial activity (Bq).
-Corrected count rate has the same exponential shape, as long as the detector arrangement stays fixed.
+So A=A0e−λtA=A_0e^{-\lambda t} as well, where A0A_0 is the initial activity (Bq).
+Corrected count rate follows the same exponential curve, as long as the detector arrangement stays fixed.

 Applications with arbitrary times

-Medical isotopes and dating work don’t always use times that are neat multiples of a half-life.
-That’s when the exponential form is the one to use.
-In radiocarbon dating, for example, the remaining fraction of carbon-14 links to the time since the organism stopped exchanging carbon with the environment.
+For medical isotopes and dating work, times often are not tidy multiples of a half-life.
+That’s when the exponential form is used.
+In radiocarbon dating, for example, the remaining fraction of carbon-14 is linked to the time since the organism stopped exchanging carbon with the environment.
 In medical imaging, the activity left after transport, preparation and scan time decides whether the isotope is still useful and what dose it gives.

 Deriving the link